I tested 8 products and found the Concept2 RowErg to be the best rowing machine for beginners.

 - Hydraulic – the resistance comes from a pair of hydraulic pistons that are housed in the rowing arms.
 The seat on a hydraulic does not move so the action is quite artificial.
 Hydraulic rowers will often produce a jerky rowing action.

 There is a huge price fluctuation when it comes to indoor rowing machines.
-You can pick up a cheap hydraulic rower for around $50 (though I would not advise it) and you can also spend in advance of $2500 for a high spec water, air, or magnetic rower with integrated technology.
+You can pick up a cheap hydraulic rower for around $50 (though I would not advise it) and you can also spend in advance $2500 for high-spec water, air, or magnetic rower with integrated technology.

 The most expensive machines are water rowers, followed by air and magnetic.
 When it comes to quality rowers that will stand the test of time, you can expect to pay anywhere between $600 and $1200.